m4ttheweric/front-end-skills-test-goodwin/README.md

 -  Overall layout is a bit rough and quick.
 I would want to iterate the UI to make it feel a bit more cohesive and, for lack of a better word, pretty.
 -  I would prefer to have the datepicker UI in a separate component but I did not have enough time to refactor that piece.
 As a matter of aesthetics, I encapsulated it into a variable within the component body.
 I would prefer a separate component in it's own module.
 -  There's some warnings about a `useMemo` dependancy array that I would want to take a look at optimizing as well.
+-  I didn't test thoroughly on mobile and would want to refine the responsive elements of the UI to scale well on small displays.